NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

    along with the RAPIDS Accelerator jars and `getGpusResources.sh` into `/opt/sparkRapidsPlugin` inside the Docker image.

-   So please look into the Dockerfile.cuda to make sure the file names are correct, and modify if needed.
+   Examine the Dockerfile.cuda file to ensure the file names are correct and modify if needed.

    Currently the directory in the local machine should look as below:
    ```shell